 GI Bill Benefits®

 Marist College does participate in the Yellow Ribbon Program for undergraduate students eligible at 100% for Chapter 33 Post 9/11 Benefits.
 Active duty members are not eligible for Yellow Ribbon.
-Students must formally apply to the Yellow Ribbon Program and they may do so on the Veteran Benefit Registration form below.
+Students must formally apply to the Yellow Ribbon Program and they may do so using Marist’s online VA Enrollment Certification Request Form (see below).
 Please note: the College has a limited number of Yellow Ribbon spaces available in the program.
 Eligible students must apply and the applicants are accepted into the program on a first-come-first-served basis.
-Please refer to the VA website for more information about the Yellow Ribbon Program, www.gibill.va.gov.
+Please refer to the VA website for more information about the Yellow Ribbon Program, www.gibill.va.gov

 Apply to the VA for GI Bill® Benefits:

 All Chapters except Transferred Benefits under Chap 33:

 Apply using one of the following two methods:

 1. online using the VA's Online Application at https://www.va.gov/education/how-to-apply/

 2. by paper application using form 22-1990 available at http://www.va.gov/vaforms/

 1.)
 Apply to the Department of Defense for permission to transfer benefits to dependents.
 Using the Transferability of Education Benefits (TEB) website: https://milconnect.dmdc.osd.mil/milconnect/public/faq/Education_Benefits-How_to_Transfer_Benefits

 2.)
 To track the status of your request, you will have to return to the TEB webpage and monitor the status.
 Once approved, print the TEB approval for the College's School Certifying Official.